Between each new scene, Indika harshly cuts to black.

 Indika does spend a large portion of the game with a companion named Ilya, an escaped convict who believes he has communed with God.
 He is propped up as a foil to Indika’s dwindling faith, a kind of multi-faceted temptation.

-There were a number of moments where I believed Odd Meter was going to allow me as the player to choose the next event in the game but, much like the most uncomfortable, powerful moments in The Last of Us Part II, choice is merely an illusion and would only serve to weaken the message the developers which to craft.
+There were a number of moments where I believed Odd Meter was going to allow me as the player to choose the next event in the game but, much like the most uncomfortable, powerful moments in The Last of Us Part II, choice is merely an illusion and would only serve to weaken the message the developers wish to craft.

 The brazenness of Indika to constantly change puts similar narrative games in sharp contrast.
 Indika certainly wants to tell a very specific story, yet it doesn’t wish players to become acclimated to a drip feed of story beats.
 More than the oppressive, grandiose environments that astound and overwhelm; more than the irrational sequences of events; Indika is propelled by the heady dialogs The Devil, Indika, and Ilya engage in with each other and the player.